astral-sh/rye/README.md

 To understand why things are the way they are:

-- **Virtualenvs:** while I personally do not like virtualenvs that much, they are so widespread and have reasonable tooling support, so I chose this over `__pypackages__`.
+- **Virtualenvs:** they are not pefect, but they are widespread.
+  Because they have reasonable tooling support, the decision was made to leverage them over `__pypackages__`.

 - **No Default Dependencies:** the virtualenvs when they come up are completely void of dependencies.
 Not even `pip` or `setuptools` are installed into it.
 Rye manages the virtualenv from outside the virtualenv.

 - **No Core Non Standard Stuff:** Rye (with the exception of it's own `tool` section